 - Be open to working for different clients on different projects, you may find something you really like to do that you didn’t think would be good and you can discover what you don’t want to do as well.

 - Don’t be afraid to pivot in your career.

-- Freelancing can be done part time, if you don’t like it you can drop it easier than a part time job.
+- Freelance can be done part-time, if you don’t like it you can drop it easier than a part-time job.

 - Freelancing is a great way to build a business and meet new people.